Amity University Noida-B.Tech Admissions 2026

 NTA score in JEE Main result refers to the percentile aggregate score of the students in both the sessions of the JEE Main exam.

-The NTA score will be available on the JEE Main 2026 scorecard.
+The NTA score is mentioned on the JEE Main 2026 scorecard.
 The formula to calculate the JEE Main NTA Score will also be mentioned.

 A total NTA percentile of above 98 is a good score in the JEE Mains 2026 exam.